metamong6658/TL_FFT/README.md

 # Various TL-FFT Design Space

-To enhance understanding, we plan to share diverse use cases of TL-FFT.
+To enhance understanding, we decide to share diverse use cases of TL-FFT.
-Currently, additional modes are being prepared and will be updated soon.

 You will be able to run various TL-FFT modes by typing the following command in your terminal:
 `$ make modeX` (e.g., `$ make mode2`)

 | MODE | Command       | r  | L  | N          |